GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-aggregation/implementation/index.md

 - **Using JavaScript**

     Ad techs can perform specific Shared Storage functions such as setting, appending, and deleting values outside of a JavaScript worklet.
-However, specific functions such as reading Shared Storage and performing Private Aggregation have to be completed through a JavaScript worklet.
+However, functions such as reading Shared Storage and performing Private Aggregation have to be completed through a JavaScript worklet.

-    Methods that can be used outside of a JavaScript worklet can be found in the [Proposed API Surface - Outside the worklet](https://github.com/WICG/shared-storage#outside-the-worklet).
+    Methods that can be used outside of a JavaScript worklet can be found in [Proposed API Surface - Outside the worklet](https://github.com/WICG/shared-storage#outside-the-worklet).

     Methods that are used in the worklet during an operation can be found in